kyle2277/bf2_Frosty_Mesh_Importer/README.md

 # TigerVenom22's Frosty Mesh Importer for SWBF2
 *Formerly the Frosty Res/Chunk Importer*
 ## Overview
 Running this app creates an instance of Frosty Editor and injects mesh importing functionalities.
-The mesh import tools streamline the modding workflow by making importing and reverting one or multiple mesh sets in Frosty Editor a one-click operation.
+The added tools streamline the modding workflow by making importing and reverting one or multiple mesh sets in Frosty Editor a one-click operation.
 It automates the handling of chunk and res files output by the mesh converter application, FrostMeshy.
 This program also integrates FrosTxt, a utility for merging localization (UI text) files, into Frosty Editor.

 64-bit Windows 10 build download (v1.2.0.4): https://www.mediafire.com/file/pb3f9js8iq1xrjy/Frosty_Mesh_Importer_v1.2.0.4.zip/file
 64-bit Windows 10 build download for Frosty Editor Alpha (v1.2.0.4): https://www.mediafire.com/file/13owebn4i7i1532/Frosty_Alpha_Mesh_Importer_v1.2.0.4.zip/file